SamirShah44/SamirShah44/README.md

 - A personal blog using Django
 - A procedural terrain system in my custom OpenGL engine
-- Balancing code, tutoring, and chai ☕️
+- Balancing code, tutoring, chess, and endless cups of coffee ☕️♟️

-> “Stay curious, stay building.”
+> “Stay curious.
+Keep coding.
+Drink coffee.”